10 Best High Quality Communication Services Stocks for January 2026

 Risk Factors

-• Subscriber growth deceleration in mature markets
+• Subscriber growth saturation in developed markets

-• Macroeconomic sensitivity of discretionary entertainment spending
+• Macroeconomic sensitivity affecting discretionary spending

 Stock #5: T-Mobile US, Inc. (TMUS)